Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Protobuf introduction (Credit: Data Science Blog)

-As a consequence of being able to see unencrypted traffic from my iPhone, I’m taken aback by the sheer amount of tracking information laid bare; It’s like I have electrodes on my head and chest while I’m running on a treadmill and a bunch of scientists in white lab coats with clipboards are standing shoulder-to-shoulder recording everything about my internals.
+As a consequence of seeing unencrypted traffic from my iPhone, I’m taken aback by the sheer amount of tracking information laid bare; it’s like I have electrodes on my head and chest while I’m running on a treadmill, and a line of scientists in white lab coats with clipboards is recording everything about my internals.
+In other words: yikes!

-Privacy concern: Your apps are tracking you like crazy: what you do, how long you dwell, when you leave a given app, and so much more.
+Privacy concern: Your apps are tracking you like crazy—what you do, how long you dwell, when you leave a given app, and much more.
 The URL https://play.googleapis.com/log/batch shows up a lot in my logs.

 The next question is: Does the iOS app protocol behave like the web app?